Hi, I’m Minju.

 I’m Korean with Korean parents, but I’ve probably only spent 10% of my life in Korea.

-I grew up in a beachy Southeast Asian country attending international school on weekdays and Korean school on Saturdays, with my mom renting out VHS tapes of recorded dramas and shows, and eventually got accepted to one of the SKY schools (although I ultimately transferred to a university in Beijing and graduated there).
+I grew up in a beachy Southeast Asian country attending international school on weekdays and Korean school on Saturdays, watching recordings of dramas and variety shows on VHS tapes that my mom rented out from the neighborhood store, and eventually got accepted to one of the SKY schools (although I ultimately transferred to a university in Beijing and graduated there).

 I heard somewhere that “one who learns a language without culture ends up becoming a fluent fool.”
 And it definitely resonates with my experience.

 I’m pretty fluent conversationally and can read and write, listen to the news, and watch movies in Korean, but I definitely have some blind spots because I just wasn’t exposed to it growing up.
 Like, I can have an hours-long heart-to-heart with a friend, but I really wouldn’t know what to say at a funeral, or know the story behind a four-character idiom.
-Or perhaps I’m watching a drama and I understand the words literally, but don’t get the reference all.
-I love historical dramas (sageuks), but the names of kings and figures just go over my head.
+Or perhaps I’m watching a drama and I understand the words literally but don’t get all the references.
+I love a good historical drama (sageuk), but too often the names of kings and figures just go over my head.

-I guess my goal is to become fluent in Korean.
-Not just in terms of language, but also enriching my understanding of both culture and history by actively learning something new about my heritage every day, but at the same time, celebrate being part of the Korean diaspora.
+I guess my goal here is to become “fluent” in Korean.
+Not just in terms of expanding my vocabulary, but also to enrich my understanding of both culture and history by actively learning something new about my heritage every day.

-And if you want to send me a suggestion, ask a question, or hit me with a “민주야 안녕!”, fill out the form below and I’ll try to get back to you as soon as I can!
+And if you want to send me a suggestion, ask a question, or hit me with a “민주야 안녕!”, I encourage you to fill out the form below and I’ll try to get back to you as soon as I can!